randyrektor/DaVinci-Gate/README.md

 ## Known Limitations

+- **Single Source Track Processing**: The script currently processes one source track at a time.
+For multiple source tracks, you need to process them separately and combine results manually.

-- **Source Patch Limitation**: Due to DaVinci Resolve's internal Source Patch mechanism, only the first host's clips will appear on their assigned track.
-Subsequent hosts will show 0 clips on their tracks, even though the API reports successful append operations.
-This is a known limitation of the DaVinci Resolve API when using the same Media Pool Item across multiple tracks.
+- **Source Patch Limitation**: Due to DaVinci Resolve's internal Source Patch mechanism, when processing multiple hosts from the same source track, all hosts are processed together on a single destination track.
+This is actually beneficial as it avoids the API limitations that occur when trying to place the same Media Pool Item on multiple tracks.

-- **Current Status**: The script includes compound deletion and cleanup logic to help mitigate this issue, but the Source Patch limitation may still affect multiple hosts in some cases.
+- **Workarounds**:
+  - **Recommended**: Place all compound clips on a single track for one-pass processing
+  - **Multi-track**: Process each track separately, then copy/paste results back
+  - **Timeline approach**: Use different timelines for each track, then combine results

 ## Troubleshooting